terran6/nft-on-terra/README.md

 # Minting an NFT on the Terra Blockchain

-NFTs have been generating a lot of buzz in the blockchain community for some time now, particularly with their use in trading digital art.
+NFTs have been generating a lot of buzz in the blockchain community for some time now, particularly in the digital art space.
 NFTs, or non-fungible tokens, are unique digital assets that may be showcased and bought/sold on the blockchain.
 Purchasing an NFT gives you ownership over the unique digital creation, somewhat similar to buying a distinct painting or art piece.

-In this tutorial, we will go over how you may mint your own NFT.
+In this tutorial, we will go over how you may transfer your digital art to the blockchain, minting your own NFT.
 Transfering your NFT to the Terra blockchain allows for exposure to millions of users who utilize the Terra ecosystem worldwide.

 If you would like to view available collections that are on sale on the Terra blockchain, you may navigate to [randomearth marketplace](https://randomearth.io/collections).